The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming: Results

 The climatological zonal-mean temperature profiles are shown in the left column of Fig. \ref{fig:temp}.
 The temperature distribution is reasonable across all models, with a tropical tropospheric temperature maximum that decreases poleward.

-In response to SST warming, AM4 exhibits pronounced upper-tropospheric warming in the tropics (Fig \ref{fig:temp}h), consistent with moist adiabatic adjustment driven by latent heat release from deep convection \cite{santer05}.
-This amplified warming is well reproduced by NeuralGCM (Fig \ref{fig:temp}g) but is substantially weaker in both cBottle and ACE2 (Figs \ref{fig:temp}e and f), where the upper-tropospheric warming is of similar magnitude to the near surface temperature response in the tropics.
+In response to SST warming, AM4 exhibits pronounced upper-tropospheric warming in the tropics (Fig. \ref{fig:temp}h), consistent with moist adiabatic adjustment driven by increased latent heat release from deep convection \cite{santer05}.
+This amplified warming is well reproduced by NeuralGCM (Fig. \ref{fig:temp}g) but is substantially weaker in both cBottle and ACE2 (Figs. \ref{fig:temp}e and f), where the upper-tropospheric warming is similar to the near surface-temperature response in the tropics. \citeA{rucker2026benchmarking} showed that ML models can capture historical trends reasonably well.
+While this is not unexpected given that these recent trends are in the training dataset, the response to uniform SST warming shown here represents a more stringent out-of-sample test and ACE2's behavior is quite different.

 The closer agreement between NeuralGCM and AM4 may reflect the role of a dynamical core in both models, which is absent in cBottle and ACE2, or may reflect differences in its training approach.
-NeuralGCM simulates notable stratospheric cooling under uniform SST warming (Fig \ref{fig:temp}g), whereas the other models show little to no such signal.
+NeuralGCM simulates notable stratospheric cooling under uniform SST warming (Fig. \ref{fig:temp}g), whereas the other models show little to no such signal.
 Stratospheric cooling in warmed climates is dominated by temperature adjustments to carbon dioxide forcing (rather than being proportional to the SST warming), and ACE2 captures this when trained on physical model simulations that have a slab ocean boundary condition and perturbed carbon dioxide concentration \cite{clark2024ace2}.

 Similar to temperature, the climatological zonal-mean zonal wind is realistically captured by all models, featuring upper-tropospheric westerly jets in both hemispheres and tropical easterlies.
-One climatological bias is the width of the westerly jet in the southern hemisphere extratropics in ACE2, which occupies a narrower range of latitudes.
+One climatological bias is the width of the westerly jet in the southern hemisphere extratropics in ACE2, which occupies a narrower range of latitudes (Fig.~\ref{fig:wind}d).
+A more detailed assessment of the variability of the present-day atmospheric circulation in ACE2 and NeuralGCM can be found in \cite{baxter25}.